natwonglakhon/main/_posts/2026-07-08-qld_electricity_forecast.md

 For **1-hour ahead forecasting**, the simple autoregressive signal in demand is so strong that a linear model on three demand lags achieves 1.01% MAPE.
 Tree models don't add much.
 Feature engineering doesn't help much either.
 The problem is already well-solved by knowing what demand was doing recently.

 For **24-hour ahead forecasting**, the story is completely different.
 Baseline models sit around 7.5-8.6% MAPE regardless of model type.
-Careful feature engineering, particularly the heatwave count, cooling/heating degree days, daily demand range, and hour of day, brings XGBoost down to 4.59% MAPE, which is within the industry-standard range for short-term load forecasting.
+Careful feature engineering, particularly the cooling/heating degree days, daily demand range, and hour of day, brings XGBoost down to 4.59% MAPE, which is within the industry-standard range for short-term load forecasting.

 The clearest path to further improvement would be replacing lagged weather with actual weather forecasts from a service like the BOM or Open-Meteo forecast API.
 Right now the model uses yesterday's weather as a proxy for tomorrow's weather, which works reasonably well given Queensland's climate patterns, but a genuine 24-hour-ahead temperature forecast would almost certainly push the MAPE below 4%.